 In general, if learners are completing the units by self-directed learning, each unit should be completed at a rate of one per 4 - 6 weeks.
-Unit access via the LMS will expire after 12 weeks.
 You will be sent an automated notification email informing you that your LMS access to the unit is about to expire.
 You can request additional time to access the unit by sending an email to extend your access to: Training Administration at National Support Office - training@breastfeeding.asn.au